 They began creating gardens imitating this idea, which was exported to Japan in the Asuka period in the 6th to 7th centuries.

 We can see the influence on the remains of the pond garden in the Asuka Capital site.
 Ever since people began working on the full-scale Japanese garden projects.

 The garden site which was found in Asuka-mura, Nara Prefecture is thought to be the Imperial garden of Asuka Capital and considered to be Japan’s oldest garden site.

 Types of the Traditional Japanese Gardens

-Just as we mentioned the influence from other culture, people created many types of Japanese garden along with the development of varieties of architectural style.
+Just as we mentioned the influence of other cultures, people created many types of Japanese gardens, along with the development of varieties of architectural styles.